Board of Directors

 Dorothy is the founding director of Veritas and the Romanian Studies Program.
-She has lived in Romania almost continually since 1994.
+She lived in Romania almost continually since 1994.
 Dorothy is originally from Great Britain, but spent more than 20 years teaching at Eastern Nazarene College (ENC), in Quincy, Massachusetts, until ENC asked her to come and develop a study and service opportunity for students in Romania.
 Dorothy’s academic background is in modern languages, cross-cultural communication and social work.
-Currently Dorothy serves as President of the Board of Veritas and Director of the Romanian Studies Program.
+In 2018 Dorothy retired and now lives in Edinburg, Scotland.
+She continues to serve Veritas on the Consultative Board and returns frequently to Sighisoara.

 Daniela Gabriela Bogorin